Are you an adviser? Go to Unbiased Pro

 • Your debts, such as loans or credit cards.

-• If you can afford your monthly mortgage payments if interest rates rise or your circumstances change.
+• Whether you’ll still be able to afford your monthly mortgage payments if interest rates rise or your circumstances change.

 What should you consider when deciding on mortgage payments